omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 #### Visualisation of Bot Detection
 ![image](https://github.com/user-attachments/assets/11d5395e-bbb4-4afc-b2d5-54fea58e816e)

-This density plot visualizes the distribution of anomaly scores for users, with a focus on those flagged as bots.
+This density plot visualises the distribution of anomaly scores for users, with a focus on those flagged as bots.
 Key Observations:
 Anomaly Score Distribution:
 - Most users have relatively low anomaly scores, concentrated between 0.3 and 0.4.